1. All active shooters shall sign in.

 Calendar of Events

--Tuesday night Archery practices will be starting up on May 29.
-Plan on coming out and try your hand at archery.
+-Tuesday Sept 11, 2018 will be the final outdoor Archery practices for the year.
+It has been moved and will be from 6:30-7:30 at the range.
+Come out and try your hand at archery.
 We have all the gear and instructors for you to learn archery.
 Please contact BJ Moore if you have any questions @ 250-280-0304.

 -There is skeet practice every Saturday from 1-3.
 Come on out and try your hand at skeet.